Access Free Washington Marriage Records & Licenses

 Contact the Snohomish County Auditor at 425.259.2777 if you have additional questions concerning how to obtain marriage records.
 The office is open 9:00 am – 5:00 pm Monday – Friday.

-How To Look Up Ancestry Marriage Records in Washington for Free
+How To Look Up Free Ancestry Marriage Records in WA

 As mentioned earlier, the Washington Secretary of State maintains the State Archives.11 In this database, interested persons can review historical marriage records reported by each state county.
 This is especially helpful when searching for genealogy.